The CSRS is Still Trucking On by Wray Mathews

 Though it still seems like the CSRS program will be completely gone within a few decades, it may not be until the end of this century.

 Why?
 Well, nowadays, it is quite common for many older Americans to continue working past their 60s and well into their 70s.
-Many claim this is due to financial reasons, as well as having the purpose of doing something in their lives.
+Wray Mathews said many claim this is due to financial reasons, as well as having the purpose of doing something in their lives.
 Whatever the reason may be, it looks like this may be the case for the CSRS employees that are still working.
 Not only that, but about 30% of CSRS workers are under the age of 60, which means many of them will still be working for another decade or even two.

 Along with that, since the federal government offers benefits that last a lifetime for surviving children of these employees that were disabled before 18, the CSRS program will still be around for many more decades to come.